• Skip to primary navigation

 • For this recipe, you will need two 8 inch/20cm round baking tins.

-• This recipe makes a very delicate light cake so be very careful when assembling the cake to avoid breaking the cake.
+• This recipe makes a very delicate light cake so be very careful when assembling the cake.

 Nutrition